zainbinfurqan/Authentication-App/README.md

 ## Disclaimer

-1. I have used chatGPT for code quality checking & code structure.
-2. I have user Expo cause it easy to develop demon projects without any CLI hustel.
+1. I have user Expo cause it easy to develop demon projects without any CLI hustel.
 But I can shift this to React Native CLI.